hussainmdakif/hussainmdakif.github.io/_pages/about.md

 My experience of teaching university students is for almost 3 years across two roles, Lecturer and Student Tutor (Undergraduate Teaching Student).
 I taught different courses during this span some of them are- Structured Programming, Database Systems, Automata and Computability, Artificial Intelligence etc.

 Apart from these I like travelling and taking photos which you can see <a href="https://www.instagram.com/hussainmuhammadakif/">here</a>.
-And at times I make tutorials for my beloved students which are present <a href="https://www.youtube.com/@akifhussain9680/videos">here</a>.
+And at times I make <a href="https://www.youtube.com/@akifhussain9680/videos">tutorials</a> for my beloved students.

 <h2>Working experience</h2>